dovi5988/asterisk-world/README.md

 # asterisk-world
-These are demo files for my talk at Astersik World 2016
+These are demo files and presentation for my talk at Astersik World 2016. dovid AT flatplanetphone.com